Senior Lecturer

 Biography

-Dr Burcu Yüksel Ripley is a Senior Lecturer and the Theme Coordinator for commercial law LLMs on international commercial law, international trade law and sustainability.
-She was the Director of the Centre for Commercial Law between 2020-2023.
+Dr Burcu Yüksel Ripley is a Senior Lecturer and the Theme Coordinator for commercial law LLMs in international commercial law, international trade law and sustainability.
+Formerly, she was the Director of the Centre for Commercial Law (2020-2023).

 Burcu obtained her LLB and PhD in Private International Law from Turkey, and her LLM in International and Comparative Business Law from England.
 Before joining the University of Aberdeen, she worked at the leading Turkish university, Ankara, at the Department of Private International Law of the Law Faculty.
 She also practised law and worked at the Export Credit Bank of Turkey (Turk Eximbank) where she dealt with legal and practical aspects of international trade finance.